 - Allocation of resources and assignment of responsibility for sustainability initiatives.

-- Use of widely recognized standards to create and implement sustainability programs.
+- Use of widely recognized standards to design and implement sustainability programs.

 - Sustainability performance measurements and reporting issues, practices and tools.